Construction manual handling: Blocks and masonry units

 - selecting the lightest block that meets the performance criteria for the design.
-Pay particular attention to ensuring blocks over 20kg are not included within the design / specification where possible (eg – by laying thinner dense blocks flat instead of thicker dense blocks upright or using lighter trench blocks with handholds.
+Where possible, reduce the use of heavier blocks by laying thinner dense blocks flat instead of thicker dense blocks upright or using lighter trench blocks with handholds.

 Control: Even if you minimise some of the risks this way, you are still likely to have to lay blocks.
 Control the risk by following the information below.

 - Laying height – set working platforms etc so that block laying can take place between chest and knee height.
-Workers laying in this range should typically be able to safely lay blocks under 20kg at a rate of between 20-30 blocks an hour.
-Reduce the weight of the block or the laying frequency if you are working outside this range.
 Widen foundation trenches so that you can lay blocks within it rather than stooping below foot level.

 - Mortar spot boards – set these at a comfortable height so that you do not need to bend all of the time or reach too far.

 - Dense and specialist blocks – use mechanical handling solutions where possible.
-Relying on two people to handle blocks heavier than 20kg is not usually a suitable solution to the risk.
+Relying on two people to heavier handle blocks is not usually a suitable solution to the risk.